Also known as the prayer plant or the Calathea dottie, the Calathea roseopicta She is native to the tropical forests of Brazil.

 The Calathea Roseopicta green needs to be placed in a humid room like a bathroom or placed near a humidifier.
 Find out how to increase humidity in your home here.
 Keep Ruby away from any excessive sources of heat or cold.
 This includes open windows, air vents and radiators.
 Any sources of heat will dry out the foliage causing the leaves to brown and crisp.

-The perfect indoor temperature for Ruby is between 18 - 27°C as long as the indoor temperature doesn't dip lower than 18°C Ruby will be happy.
+The perfect indoor temperature for the Calathea Roseopicta green is between 18ºC-24°C. As long as the indoor temperature doesn't dip lower than 18°C Ruby will be happy.

 Crispy brown edges - The brown leaves could be caused by a variety of things.

 1. The Calathea Roseopicta green can be sensitive to hard water which could be causing the leaves to brown.
 If possible use filtered or rainwater.

 OUR TOP 3 CARE TIPS

 Top tip 1: Use our beautifying leaf shine on the Calathea’s leaves once every 2-3 weeks to remove any dirt or dust.

 Top tip 2: Check out our ultimate Calathea care blog which has in-depth plant care tips on how to keep a Calathea happy.

 Top tip 3: Water the Calathea Roseopicta green with filtered or rainwater.
 She will react badly to the chemicals found in tap water.